vdayanand/Jill.jl/README.md

   - `create-exec`: Generate an executable.
   - `install`: Install an existing package.

-- `-path`: Specifies the path to the package project or executable.
-This option is required for all operations.

 ### Installation
    To use Jill, make sure you have it installed.
 You can install it using your favorite Julia package manager.
 For example, with Julia's built-in package manager: